shaozj/generator-example/README.md

 # generator-example
-an example of generator based on yeoman
+an example of yeoman generator